PROJECT SWELL REMOTE LEARNING CURRICULUM

 At the end of the module, students take the post-survey to gauge any change in their environmental knowledge, behaviors, and attitudes.
 To request a copy of your class survey results for your own evaluation, please email [email protected].

-Thank you for participating in Project SWELL and using our fourth grade curriculum to teach your students about marine debris!
+Thank you for participating in Project SWELL and using our kindergarten and first-grade curriculum to teach your students about water habitats!
 Please reach out to [email protected] with any questions, comments, and feedback.
 We look forward to hearing from you!